q3769/conseq4j/README.md

 Compared to preventative ones, corrective measures can be much more complicated in terms of design, implementation and runtime performance.
-E.g. it may help to do a stateful/historical look-up of all data and other events received so far that are related to the incoming event.
-This forms a correlated and collective session of information for the incoming event.
-A comprehensive review of such session can detect and determine if the incoming event is out of order per business rules; and corrective actions can be taken as needed.
+E.g. it may help to do a stateful/historical look-up of all data and other events received so far that are related to the incoming event; this forms a correlated and collective session of information for the incoming event.
+A comprehensive review of such session can detect and determine if the incoming event is out of order per business rules; corrective actions (among others) can then be taken as needed.
 This may fall into the scope of [Complex Event Processing (CEP)](https://en.wikipedia.org/wiki/Complex_event_processing).
 State Machines can also be a useful design in such scenario.